 A diaphragm is small, silicone dome that women can place into the vagina before sex and remove 6 hours after, and is up to 96% effective when used in combination with spermacide.
 This is a form of barrier contraception, which stops the sperm from being able to fertilise the egg.

-Ethinylestradiol is an estrogen medication used in many forms of birth control, often in combination with other medications such as in Cilest and Rigevidon, but it is also used on it’s own.
+Ethinylestradiol is an estrogen medication used in many forms of birth control, often in combination with other medications such as in Rigevidon, but it is also used on it’s own.
 Estrogen is actually a collection of different hormones that regulate female reproduction, as well as many other important roles within both men and women.